What does FOGO mean? Why are we changing to a new bin system?

 - Plastic containers and plastic bottles (clean and empty)

 All items should be clean, dry and empty with lids removed and placed in the bin loosely.

-The following items should not be placed into your yellow-topped recycling bin:
+The following items should not be placed into your yellow-lidded recycling bin:

 - Plastic bags and plastic film